Early results from GLASS-JWST. XIII. A faint, distant, and cold brown dwarf: analysis

 \section{analysis}

-The near- and mid-infrared colors of low-temperature brown dwarfs are greatly affected by the molecular absorption bands from H$_2$, H$_2$O, CH$_4$, CO$_2$, and NH$_3$ that dominate their spectra \citep{2003ApJ...596..587B}.
-The Vega colors of GLASS-JWST-BD1, F115W$-$F444W = 4.55 and F356W$-$F444W = 2.26, are compatible with it being a late-type {\em T} dwarf, close to the {\em T/Y} boundary \citep{meisner2020,kirkpatrick2021}.
-To exploit the full photometric information from the NIRCam images, we performed a 7-band spectral energy distribution (SED) fit using {\it JWST/NIRCAM} photometry provided with the {\em Sonora Cholla} atmosphere models \citep{karalidi2021, marley2021} \footnote{\href{https://zenodo.org/record/4450269\#.Ytqc-S8RrUo}{Models}}.
-We used the photometric table \footnote{\href{https://zenodo.org/record/5063476/files/evolution_and_photometery.tar.gz}{Photometric table}} to compare model and observed photometry.
-The best-fit ($\chi^2$ = 5) model is shown in Figure~\ref{fig:2}, which corresponds to solar metallicity, {\teff}= 600~K, and $\log{g} = 5$.
-The best scale factor between model and observed data corresponds to a distance modulus of 9 (630 pc).
-The temperature corresponds to a spectral type of T8-T9 \citep{2019ApJS..240...19K}, consistent with its colors; and the temperature and surface gravity together correspond to a mass of $\sim$0.03~M$_{\odot}$ and an age of $\sim$5~Gyr based on the evolutionary models of \citet{marley2021}.
+The near- and mid-infrared colors of low-temperature brown dwarfs are greatly affected by molecular absorption bands from H$_2$, H$_2$O, CH$_4$, CO$_2$, and NH$_3$ that dominate their spectra \citep{2003ApJ...596..587B}.
+The Vega colors of GLASS-JWST-BD1, F115W$-$F444W = 4.55, and F356W$-$F444W = 2.26, are compatible with it being a late-type {\em T} dwarf, close to the {\em T/Y} boundary \citep{meisner2020,kirkpatrick2021}.
+To exploit the full photometric information from the NIRCam images, we performed a seven-band spectral energy distribution (SED) fit using JWST/NIRCAM photometry provided with the Sonora Cholla cloudless atmosphere models \citep{karalidi2021, marley2021} \footnote{\href{https://zenodo.org/record/4450269\#.Ytqc-S8RrUo}{Models}}.
+We used the photometric table \footnote{\href{https://zenodo.org/record/5063476/files/evolution_and_photometery.tar.gz}{Photometric table}} to compare models and observed photometry in the full model parameter range, 200~K $\lesssim$ {\teff} $\lesssim$ 2400~K and 3 $\lesssim$ $\log{g}$ $\lesssim$ 5.5, provided in the solar metallicity table, with distance moduli spanning 5-15 magnitudes.
+The best-fit model of {\teff}=700~K and $\log{g}$=5.25 has a reduced $\chi^2$ = 6.65 if we include F277W data.
+However, if excluding this band, the best-fit model of {\teff}=650~K and $\log{g}=5.25$ has a smaller reduced $\chi^2$ = 0.80.
+The flux values of these two best-fit models differ by $<10\%$, and use the {\teff}=650~K model for our subsequent analysis.
+The best scale factor between model and observed data that depend on the ratio of radius to distance as $\left(\frac{R}{d}\right)^2$, corresponds to a distance modulus of nine (630 pc) assuming $R$ = 0.83~R$_J$ as provided by the Sonora Cholla models (Fig 2).
+This temperature corresponds to a spectral type of T8-T9 \citep{2019ApJS..240...19K}, consistent with its colors; and the temperature and surface gravity together correspond to a mass of $\sim$0.03~M$_{\odot}$ and an age of $\sim$5~Gyr based on the evolutionary models of \citet{marley2021}.
 GLASS-JWST-BD1 is thus a substellar object.
-We note that the {\em Sonora-Cholla} models use equilibrium chemistry, whereas non-equilibrium chemistry is known to play an important roll in modulating molecular abundances in T dwarfs, notably CO and NH$_3$ \citep{2006ApJ...647..552S,marley2015,leggett2021}.
-This may explain the disagreement in F277W photometry, and also bias our model-inferred physical parameters.
+We note that the Sonora-Cholla models use equilibrium chemistry, whereas nonequilibrium chemistry is known to play an important role in modulating molecular abundances in T dwarfs, notably CO/CH$_4$ and NH$_3$/N$_2$ \citep{2006ApJ...647..552S,marley2015,leggett2021}.
+This may explain the disagreement in F277W photometry, and may also bias our model-inferred physical parameters.
 We consider these parameters preliminary estimates that may be improved with future modeling.